-Up to now, in Costa Rica there has been much more research on Cetaceans in the Pacific Coast than in the Caribbean.
-In the first list of confirmed Cetaceans for the country, Rodríguez-Fonseca (2001) indicates the presence of 8 confirmed species of this mammals in the Caribbean of which, there are two that are not in the Pacific (endemics of the Atlantic, and another one that still is not reported in the Costa Rican Pacific Coast, Rodríguez-Fonseca 2001).
+Up to know, in Costa Rica there has been much more research on Cetaceans in the Pacific Coast than in the Caribbean.
+In the first list of confirmed Cetaceans for the country, Rodríguez-Fonseca (2001) indicates the presence of 8 confirmed species of this mammals in the Caribbean of which, there are two that are not in the Pacific (endemics of the Atlantic, and another one that still is not reported in the Costa Rican Pacific Coast (Rodríguez-Fonseca 2001).
 Posteriorly, Palacios-Alfaro (2010) added a new species, the pygmy sperm whale (Kogia sima).
 There are also several reports of strandings which round up a total of 10 cases that have involved at least 4 species (Rodríguez-Fonseca & Cubero-Pardo 2001, Fundación Keto 2011, D. Chacón pers. com.
 2012).
-Historically, the first published reference was one about brief behavioral observations of a bottlenose dolphin (Tursiops truncatus) in the coast of the Tortuguero National Park in the Northern Caribbean, in the early eighties (Newcomer 1983).
-One of the most notable research events in the Caribbean of Costa Rica took place when it was first discovered the presence of the tucuxi dolphin in the Southern Caribbean (Cubero-Pardo & Rodríguez-Fonseca 1997, DiBerardinis et al. 1997).
+Historically, the first published reference was one about some behavioral observations of a bottlenose dolphin (Tursiops truncatus) in the coast of the Tortuguero National Park in the Northern Caribbean in the early eighties (Newcomer 1983).
+One of the most notable reserach events in the Caribbean of Costa Rica took place when it was first discovered the presence of the tucuxi dolphin in the Southern Caribbean (Cubero-Pardo & Rodríguez-Fonseca 1997, DiBerardinis et al. 1997).
 Although now known to be present also in Nicaragua, this dolphin is still only known in Costa Rica from the Southern Caribbean, mainly from Gandoca-Manzanillo Wildlife Refuge.
-According to Rodríguez-Fonseca & Fischel-Ouirós (2007), this is the only relevant area in the Caribbean where consistent whale watching activities are developing, mainly through dolphin watching.
+According to Rodríguez-Fonseca & Fischel-Quirós (2007), this is the only relevant area in the Caribbean where a consistent whale watching activity is developing, mainly through dolphin watching.
 Some 7,000 watcher per year generates directly \$200,000 to this community (6.7% and 3.7% of the national total, respectively).
-Even though there has been a general lack of systematic studies, there is a considerable amount of data in the specific cases of bottlenose and tucuxi dolphins in the Southern Caribbean, mostly related to behavior, whistle patterns and ecology (Acevedo-Gutiérrez et al. 2005, Gamboa-Poveda & May-Collado 2006, May-Collado & Wartzok 2008, May-Collado & Wartzok 2009 and May-Collado 2010).
+Even though there has been a general lack of systematic studies, there is a considerabel amount of data in the specific cases of bottlnose and tucuxi dolphins in the Southern Caribbean, mostly related to behavior, whistle patterns and ecology (Acevedo-Gutiérrez et al. 2005, Gamboa-Poveda & May-Collado 2006, May-Collado & Wartzok 2008, May-Collado & Wartzok 2009 and May-Collado 2010).

-The different human activities that usually have negative impacts on Cetaceans, many of them lethal to the animals, significantly affects their populations.
-The levels in which this impacts have been measured are variable but its diffusion among decision makers and the general public tends to be low.
-Although there are no direct information on this issues for the Caribbean of Costa Rica, several studies indicates the presence of chemical contaminants at least in the Bay of Moín and it is suspected that such contaminants (organochlorines, PCB's, heavy metals and hydrocarbons) are potentially affecting the marine ecosystem and its species (Acuña-González et al 2004, Coll et al. 2004, García-Céspedes et al. 2004 y Sponberg 2004).
+The different human activities that usually have negative impacts on Cetaceans, many of them lethal to the animals, significate vely affects their populations.
+The levels in which this impacts have been measured are variable but its diffussion among decition makers and the general public tends to be low.
+Although there are no direct information on this issues for the Caribbean of costa Rica, several studies indicates the presence of chemical contaminants at least in the Bay of Moin and it is expected that such contaminants (organochlorines, PCB's, heavy metals and hydrocarbons) are potentially affecting the marine ecosystem and its species (Acuña-González et al 2004, Coll et al. 2004, García-Céspedes et al. 2004 y Sponberg 2004).
+About other well known impacts on Cetaceans on which there is no information at all in the Caribbean, collisions with ships and boats (marine traffic), marine debris, by-catch, hunting, oceanic noise and unmanaged whale watching activities, shuld be investigated in the short and medium term (Waring et al. 2000, Archer et al. 2001, Laist et al. 2001, Cubero-Pardo & Rodríguez-Fonseca 2002-2007, Wartzok et al. 2003-2004, Archer et al. 2004, Jensen & Silber.
+2004, Gerrodette & Forcada 2005, de Lichtervelde 2006, Dolman et al. 2006, Panigada et al. 2006, Marine Mammal Center 2007, Wade et al. 2007, NOAA 2008, Williams & O'Hara 2009).